 I started with Strathclyde while working in Glasgow City Council’s Education Improvement Service.
 I worked with the then Vice Dean at Jordanhill and the Scottish Executive Education Department creating national research publications into STEM and Digital Literacies in Scottish Schools.
 I went on to publish curricular materials in STEM and subsequently moved career to working at Strathclyde full time.

 Like many of my colleagues, I started as an Associate Lecturer and eventually became a full-time Lecturer in UG and PG Initial Teacher Education and STEM in 2003.

-After a period teaching in HE in the Middle East, I returned to Strathclyde and am now a Senior Teaching Fellow in the School of Education.
+After a period teaching in HE in the Middle East, I returned to Strathclyde and am now a Senior Teaching Fellow at the Strathclyde Institute of Education.
 I have been the Course Director for BA (Hons) Primary Education since AY 2017/18 and was responsible for developing the newest undergraduate Initial Teacher Education (ITE) degree.

 Additionally, I oversee the Masters’ degree for the UK’s Primary Engineers programme and am a keen proponent (and School Leader) of Vertically Integrated Projects for Sustainable Development (VIP4SD) here at Strathclyde.

 I am also a member of Senate, where I am a School representative and a member of its Estates Committee.